Transplantation (medicine): Good Samaritan

-Good Samaritan or "altruistic" donation is giving a donation to someone that has no prior affiliation with the donor.
-The idea of altruistic donation is to give with no interest of personal gain, it is out of pure selflessness.
+The term "good Samaritan" or "altruistic" has been used to describe an organ donation by an individual who donates an organ to someone with whom the donor has no prior affiliation.
+Donating one's organs without the intention of personal gain; it is out of pure selflessness.
 On the other hand, the current allocation system does not assess a donor's motive, so altruistic donation is not a requirement.
 Some people choose to do this out of a personal need to donate.
 Some donate to the next person on the list; others use some method of choosing a recipient based on criteria important to them.
-Websites are being developed that facilitate such donation.
+Websites are being developed that facilitate such donations.
 Over half of the members of the Jesus Christians, an Australian religious group, have donated kidneys in such a fashion.